 Going green is more than just a cool, new trend that has been adopted lately by Hollywood celebrities.
 Sustainable living has gone mainstream.
 New homes that were built after 1 January 2020 are required to have rooftop residential solar power systems according to the California Energy Commission’s California solar mandate.
 Also, the state has grants to make sure that homeowners who live in economically disadvantaged neighborhoods have the opportunity to create a green home with solar at a discounted rate.

-To make the most out of your green home in Salinas, check out these seven renovation ideas using residential solar power to renovate for a greener home.
+To make the most out of your green home in Monterey, Santa Cruz, or Salinas, check out these seven renovation ideas using residential solar power to renovate for a greener home.

 #1 Solar Water Heater